-The name may come across as downright demure in this era of porn-star rum and drinks dubbed the Screaming Orgasm or Slippery Nipple (and that's not even mentioning more recent, explicitly named drinks—this is a family joint, after all), but the Between the Sheets bordered on the eye-winkingly naughty when it debuted in the early 1930s.
+The name may come across as downright demure in the modern era, but the Between the Sheets bordered on the eye-winkingly naughty when it debuted in the early 1930s.

 Simply a variation on the Sidecar, the Between the Sheets takes the classic trio of cognac, lemon, and orange liqueur and tinkers with the flavor by swapping out part of the base spirit for the brighter character of light rum.
 The taste is still Sidecar-ish, but there's a little rummy extra in the mix.